Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Discussions

+Finally we have provided a succinct discussion regarding the steps which are necessary to implement our DA protocols in practice.
+In doing so we outlined promising routes towards scalable characterization and tailoring the precise nature of the analog interactions.
 Another issue which must be tackled is the problem of geometrically designing the qubit detunings such that all qubits are kept within a particular range.
 Then, given these detunings, one should increase or decrease the individual driving to maintain a constant ratio $\Omega/\delta$ for all neighboring pairs.
 In reality, one must go beyond this simple approximation and will need to calibrate each of the individual drivings as the cross-resonance interaction may be highly sensitive to resonances which depend not only on the detuning but also on the qubit's anharmonicities~\cite{Malekakhlagh2020}.

 \acknowledgements The authors are grateful to Moein Malekakhlagh for helpful discussions regarding the cross-resonance gate.
 TG-R, RA-P, AM, LCC and MS acknowledge support from Spanish Government PGC2018-095113-B-I00 (MCIU/AEI/FEDER, UE) and Basque Government IT986-16, together with the projects QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, as well as the EU FET Open Projects Quromorphic (828826) and Epiqus (899368).
 They also acknowledge support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) quantum algorithm teams program, under field work proposal number ERKJ333.
 LCC would like to acknowledge the financial support from the Brazilian ministries MEC and MCTIC, funding agency CNPq, and the Brazilian National Institute of Science and Technology of Quantum Information (INCT-IQ).
 This study was financed in part by the Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior -- Brasil (CAPES) -- Finance Code 001.
 P.L. and E.F.D. acknowledges DOE ASCR funding under the Quantum Computing Application Teams program, FWP No. ERKJ347.
 A portion of this work was performed at Oak Ridge National Laboratory, managed by UT-Battelle, LLC, for the US Department of Energy under contract no. DE-AC05-00OR22725.